mahdimehrabi/go-challenge/README.md

-for the purpose of this project I didn't implement all needed features so interfaces don't contain all needed methods , and I didn't implement JSON response generator,swagger,sentry etc. and also I didn't implement docker-compose version for production
+for the purpose of this project I didn't implement all needed features so interfaces don't contain all needed methods , and I didn't implement JSON response generator,swagger,sentry etc. and also I didn't implement docker-compose version for production.<br>
+I know using real database for writing test is wrong , and I must write mock for that, but for the purpose of this project and saving time I kept it simple.
 <br>

 ## More Scalability